Valentyn-Radobenko/nothing-landing/README.md

 # Nothing Landing Page

-A practice landing page inspired by **Nothing**, a London-based tech company known for its minimalist and innovative approach to technology.
+A landing page inspired by **Nothing**, a London-based tech company known for its minimalist and innovative approach to technology.

 ## Features
 - **HTML, SCSS, and JavaScript**: Responsive layout and dynamic interactions using modern web technologies.